Up-To-Date Security Alerts

 Reporting Scams & Identity Theft

-If you receive an email, phone call, or text message from The Bank of Carbondale asking you for any personal information (e.g. account number or social security) please notify us immediately.
-The Bank of Carbondale will never call you or email you and ask for your personal information.
+If you receive an email, phone call, or text message from the bank asking you for any personal information (e.g. account number or social security) please notify us immediately.
+The bank will never call you or email you and ask for your personal information.

 Report online scams and identity theft to the Federal Trade Commission: www.ftc.gov